 While I was raised, and still am, a fiscal conservative, and I believe governments should pursue strong fiscal constraint and promote unfettered capitalism as the engine that will drive opportunity for all...at this late stage in life I have become a progressive liberal on social issues.
+Unlike many progressive liberals that I know however, I do not impose my beliefs on others.
 Most would define this is a Libertarian philosophy.
 Let people live as they choose without government interference.
 Why are we so quick to judge others, or to try and force others to live under our personal tenets?
 Our entire civilized human existence of a hundred thousand years, and the single grain of sand that earth represents in the universe of which we are aware, are both complete non-events when considered in the context of infinite time and space.
 We should just be grateful that we exist...and are aware.
-As one physicist put it: "We are a collection of atoms that knows we are a collection of atoms."
+As one physicist put it: "We are a collection of atoms that understands it is a collection of atoms."
 That by itself is pretty spectacular!

 I am driven sensually and sexually and I am finding out more and more about HSDD and the issues this disorder represents for maturing women.
 This is extremely problematic as it relates to the hopes of finding that perfect fit.
 Accordingly, I remain naively and optimistically in-wait to come across that unique woman, naturally lean/slender/fit, with a very progressively sensual and sexual philosophy and drive, and who finds me highly attractive.
-While a parity of desires between us in a monogamous relationship is one perfect scenario, I am not opposed to, and even welcome, an intrinsic sexual drive that exceeds my own, or philosophies considered to be outside of societal norms.
+At the risk of sounding old-fashioned, a parity of desires between us in a monogamous relationship is the ultimate perfect scenario.
+But so as not to miss an undeniable chemistry, I am not opposed to an intrinsic sexual drive that exceeds my own, or philosophies considered to be outside of societal norms.
 In such cases, I am open to exploring alternative relationships as long as they are founded in a mutual commitment of love and respect for each other.

 Finally, I LOVE to kiss!
 PDAs are absolutely no problem for me!
 I can only imagine the incredible luxury of looking forward to kissing the woman I love every morning when we wake up, every night before we go to sleep, and all the times the urge surfaces in between.
 Of course, she needs to feel the same way!